woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 - **Figure_4.1e**:
 A plot of the reconstructed invariant top mass using only the hadronic decay mode, partitioned into the number of jet contributions.
 - **Figure_4.(x)f**:
-A collection of TH2F plots where the average clustering ($\Delta$R) is plotted against the reconstructed invariant top mass.
+A collection of TH2F plots where the average clustering ($\Delta R$) is plotted against the reconstructed invariant top mass.
 The plots are sorted by decay mode where, Hadronic/Leptonic only are first and second respectively, followed by a combined plot.

 ### **MergedTopsTruthJets**: